devadvent/puzzle-8/README.md

 Find the names of the elves in [src/data/elves.js](src/data/elves.js).

 Complete the function `assignNames` in the file [src/utils/secret.js](src/utils/secret.js) so that it returns an array of objects with name and secretSanta.
+The passed parameter `names` is an array of names (as `String`)

 Example: